• Skip to primary navigation

 About Ker Sangri

-Each and every household has its own way of making this sabji.
-While some people add yogurt (curd, dahi) to it, some just stir fry it along with everyday spices.
+Every household has its way of making this sabji.
+While some add yogurt (curd, dahi) to it, some stir fry it with everyday spices.

-Ker Sangri is a great dish to make when you are out of vegetables.
+Ker Sangri is a great dish when you are out of vegetables.
 It is also a great sabji to make for travel as it says well at room temperature for 2-3 days.

 Ingredients

-Yogurt (Dahi, Curd) – Yogurt is added to add a little tanginess to this dish.
+Yogurt (Dahi, Curd) adds a slight tanginess to this dish.
 If using homemade curd, make sure it is not sour.

 These spices add a spicy and tangy taste to the dish, which makes it even more delicious.